-5. The delegation of The Gambia started by stating that the country had made great efforts in strengthening human rights from education and health, to rights of women, children and the disabled and to fundamental freedoms, while maintaining a balance with security to ensure a stable environment for socio-economic development.

-6. The delegation reiterated the peculiar circumstances of the Republic of The Gambia that must be borne in mind when considering human rights, notably its size which was barely 11,500 square kilometres with a population of less than 1.8 million people.
-It added that The Gambia was a secular State with different religions living together side by side in peace and harmony; the same applying to the several ethnic tribes throughout the country.

-7. Regarding the access to the justice, the delegation noted that the Government recognised that it was a fundamental right necessary for the maintenance of a stable environment for socio-economic development.
-To this end, several mechanisms have been introduced to improve access to justice such as the National Agency for Legal Aid (NALA) and the Alternative Dispute Resolution Secretariat (ADRS).
-The delegation added that the Judiciary had continued its decentralisation programme with the establishment of Magistrates' Courts in all regions and that it was in the process of establishing Cadi Courts and Children's Courts all over the country as well as more High Courts in addition to the ones in Banjul, Basse and Brikama.
+- 5. The delegation of the Gambia started by stating that the country had made great efforts to strengthen human rights in several areas, from education and health, to the rights of women, children, persons with disabilities and fundamental freedoms, while maintaining a balance with security to ensure a stable environment for socio-economic development. - 6.
+The delegation reiterated the particular circumstances of the Gambia that must be borne in mind when considering human rights, notably its size, at barely 11,500 square kilometres, with a population of less than 1.8 million people.
+It added that the Gambia was a secular State with different religions living together side by side in peace and harmony, as did the several ethnic tribes throughout the country. - 7.
+Regarding access to the justice, the delegation noted that the Government recognized that it was a fundamental right that was necessary for the maintenance of a stable environment for socio-economic development.
+To that end, several mechanisms have been introduced to improve access to justice, such as the National Agency for Legal Aid (NALA) and the Alternative Dispute Resolution Secretariat (ADRS).
+The delegation added that the judiciary had continued its decentralization programme with the establishment of Magistrates' Courts in all regions, and that it was in the process of establishing Cadi Courts and Children's Courts all over the country as well as more High Courts in addition to the ones in Banjul, Basse and Brikama.